HOW DID AN AUSTRALIAN SOLDIER & FORMER POW OF JAPAN TOM DAVISON OF 2/4th MGB have his name inscribed on WW2 Memorial, BUDE, CORNWALL?

 Tom was evacuated ill from the railway to Khonkan Hospital Camp 55 km with hundreds of sick POWs.

-He underwent three amputations under Dr. Albert Coates in the most crude of jungle camp conditions.
+He underwent three amputations (due to ulcers). under Dr. Albert Coates in the most crude of jungle camp conditions.
 Weak from malnutrition and diarrhoea he was unable to recover and died on 25 October 1943 aged 34 years.